-- Use your Quantum Health ID Card. - Do not file a Claim.
+- Use your Quantum Health ID Card.

+- · Pay only the Co-payment for each prescription fill or refill.
+You pay the Co-payment or drug cost, whichever is less.

+- Do not file a Claim.

 When You go to a Non-Participating Pharmacy, You: